digital-work-lab/open-source-project/docs/week_3_python_notebook_1.md

 Next, we decide to load (parse) a BibTeX file stored in the project.
 Search for an appropriate Python library to parse BibTeX files.
 Try to figure out how to install it and how to use it.

-We decide to use the [BibtexParser](https://github.com/sciunto-org/python-bibtexparser){: target="_blank"} package, which is developed actively and available under an Open Source license.
+We decide to use the [BibtexParser](https://github.com/sciunto-org/python-bibtexparser){: target="_blank"} package, which is actively developed and available under an open source license.

 ```python
 pip install bibtexparser